pr3aep/VulkanIlm/README.md

 **VulkanIlm** (from _"Vulkan"_ 🔥 and _"Ilm"_ 📚 meaning "knowledge" in Urdu/Arabic) is a lightweight, Pythonic wrapper for running **LLaMA models** on legacy GPUs using the **Vulkan backend** from [`llama.cpp`](https://github.com/ggerganov/llama.cpp).

-🚀 Designed for developers with older AMD GPUs (like the RX 580), `VulkanIlm` enables blazing-fast local LLM inference without needing CUDA or ROCm.
+Designed for developers with older AMD/Intel GPUs, `VulkanIlm` enables blazing-fast local LLM inference without needing CUDA or ROCm.

 ---